vjoel/spinoza/README.md

 To do
 =====

-* The performance and error modeling should optionally be statistical.
+* The performance and error modeling should optionally be statistical, with variation using some distribution.

+* Model IO latency and compute time.

 * `Log#time_replicated` should be a function of the reading node and depend on the link characteristics between that node and the writing node.

 * Transactions, to be more realistic, should have dataflow dependencies among operations.
-(But only for non-key values, because Calvin splits dependent transsactions.)
+(But only for non-key values, because Calvin splits dependent transactions.)

 * Transactions also need conditionals, or, at least, conditional abort, which is needed to support the splitting mentioned above.

 * For comparison, implement a 2-phase commit transaction processor on top of the Spinoza::System classes.

+* Output spacetime diagrams using graphviz.

+* See also 'TODO' in code.

 Contact
 =======